 Despite being without a contract, SEX MACHINEGUNS have continued on, returning to the indies scene.
 In 2009 they released the single PRIDE and their latest album 45° Angle.
 Although they've endured many line-up changes, the “metal spirits” of the band have not changed and it is because of that, ANCHANG has said this line-up is not “the 5th stage” SEX MACHINEGUNS, but rather SEX MACHINEGUNS itself.

 © SEX MACHINEGUNS

 Eccentric.
 Hilarious.
 Bizarre.
 Over-the-top.
-These are some of the many terms used when describing the Sex Machineguns, one of Japans best heavy metal acts.
-With clothing raging from denim jeans to vinyl jumpsuits, lyrics bridging the gap between seriousness and absurdity and a successful career spanning over 16 years, theres one thing that can be said for certain: the Sex Machineguns exude craziness and the world loves every minute of it.
+These are just some of the many ways to describe SEX MACHINEGUNS, one of Japan's leading heavy metal acts.
+With a wardrobe ranging from denim jeans to vinyl jumpsuits, lyrics bridging the gap between seriousness and absurdity, and a successful career spanning almost two decades, there's one thing you say for certain: SEX MACHINEGUNS exude craziness and the world loves every minute of it.

 - Guitar: Circuit V Panther [2001 / 2006 - gone]

 - Bass: Noisy [1995 / 2003 - gone]